I write. I've always written. I hate it, and I love it, and I wouldn't want to do anything else.

 I write essays and analysis (and rants) about education technology on my site Hack Education.

-I'm the author of The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), and The Curse of the Monsters of Education Technology (2016), collections of my keynotes and public talks.
+I'm the author of The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), The Curse of the Monsters of Education Technology (2016), and The Monsters of Education Technology 4 (2017), collections of my keynotes and public talks.
 I also published Claim Your Domain in 2015, which argues students should control their digital identities and digital work.
-I'm working on another book Teaching Machines, which I swear I'll finish some day.
+I am currently working on another book Teaching Machines, which will be published by MIT Press.

 I officially left the classroom (circa 2007) when I left graduate school.
 I've taught a handful of classes and workshops since.
 You can view a selection of course materials here.

 I'm happy to entertain teaching requests.
 Again, my fees are negotiable.